Interlibrary Loan Policy

 - Books average 11 days

-- Journal articles average three to four days
+- Journal articles average three days

 McKee Library adheres to the copyright law of the United States (Title 17 U.S. Code), which governs the making of photocopies or other reproductions of copyrighted material.
 Any person using the library's services is liable for any infringement.